4 Writing

 4.3.1.6 Bibliography

-Bibliographic references in bibtex format must be included in the .bib file declared in the header of the Markdown document.
+Bibliographic references in BibTeX format must be included in the .bib file declared in the header of the Markdown document.

 bibliography: references.bib